JSFoundation/js.foundation/README.md

-# The jQuery Foundation Website
+# The JS Foundation Website